RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 I think that as a University student and future graduate, you should know about all this, be interested, and form your own informed opinion. _Your journey at uni should be much more than collecting credits and learning predicate logic!_ **_Enjoy it!_**

-## I have a question about the course, but it is not here!
+## I have a question about the course, but it is not here

 If you have any questions about the course that you think other fellow students may be also interested to learn, please post it in the forum!